Brief Information About Belarus

 CET + 2 hours (winter)

-According to Bridgat, the climate in Belarus is temperate-continental.
+The climate in Belarus is temperate-continental.
 Summers are warm and winters are cold.
 From November to March the temperatures are usually below zero, often with snow.
 Precipitation can also occur more frequently in summer, when it is usually moderately warm.

 Belarus has two official languages: Belarusian and Russian.
 Both languages use the Cyrillic alphabet and are very similar.
 The lingua franca and also the official language in schools and at authorities is Russian.
 However, tourism workers often speak and understand English.